ding-lab/TinDaisy/demo/README.md

     * this is old
 * test.cwltool - Using cwltool to test validity of CWL code before using on Cromwell
     * this is old
-* test.varscan-only - example of running alternate workflow using Rabix with YAML
-    * this is old

-katmai.C3L - development and examples of CPTAC3 real data pipelines
+* katmai.C3L - development and examples of CPTAC3 real data pipelines
+* task_call - running multiple samples at once with Rabix